Military Injury & Nursing Care Lawyer in Brighton & West Branch

 The Veterans Millennium Health Care and Benefits Act (VMBA) was signed into law in 1999.
 It provides for the long-term health care needs of veterans, including expanded provisions for nursing home care.
 If you are a veteran with service-connected disabilities, the VMBA may provide you with alternatives to nursing home care.

-At the Nawrocki Center for Elder Law, Special Needs & Disability Planning, PLLC, our Brighton veteran's benefits attorneys assist clients in understanding and applying for military injury benefits and other important veteran's benefits.
+At the Nawrocki Center for Elder Law, Special Needs & Disability Planning, PLLC, our Brighton & West Branch veteran's benefits attorneys assist clients in understanding and applying for military injury benefits and other important veteran's benefits.
 Contact our law office today for an appointment to discuss your VMBA nursing care needs and other veteran's medical benefits.

 Our firm offers compassionate and knowledgeable guidance from attorney Nancy C. Nawrocki and Lisa H. Beatty.
 They are certified by the Department of Veterans Affairs (VA) to help clients and their families prepare and present their benefit claims tied to their military service.
 Our legal team knows the law.
 We can help your case proceed smoothly and efficiently through the VA system.